Oxko/meghna-hugo/exampleSite/content/english/guidance/simple-blog-post-3.md

 ---
-You need to fill in empty spaces for packing with customized furniture? or you have a desire of a unique looking item in your home
+You need to fill in empty spaces for packing with customized furniture?
+Or you have a desire of a unique looking item in your home.
+We plan and design your unique furniture for you

 Most common requests are
 Kitchen furniture planning